aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/authentication/_index.md

  - curl request to return a list of files and folders in the specified folder of the storage;
  - REST API call to check if an object exists in the storage.

-Put the `access_token` field value obtained in Step 1 into the Authorization HTTP header as it's shown in the examples below.
+Put the `access_token` field value obtained in Step 1 into the Authorization HTTP header, as shown in the examples below.

 ```bash
 curl -X GET \